Self Guided Walking Tour of Old San Juan – Part 1

 Once outside the Cathedral (with your back to the cathedral) turn right and continue going up the hill on Cristo Street.
 Be sure to make stops along the way.
 There is a Ben and Jerry’s up about a block for a cool snack.
 There are also many restaurants, bars, art galleries and museums – so take your time and explore!

 At the top of the hill you will find San Jose Plaza.
-Here you will find the Casals Museum and the San Jose Church, which is undergoing restoration.
-The Church is open just a few days of the month.
-The Pablo Casals Museum is open Tuesday through Saturday from about 9:30am – 4:30pm.
+Here you will find the San Jose Church, which is undergoing restoration.
+The Church is currently not open.
+But it is the oldest church in San Juan.

 In the corner by the church door, you will find the back entrance to the old Dominican Convent.
 It now houses the National Gallery – about 150 artwork pieces from Puerto Rican artists from the last few centuries.
 Stop in.
 It’s definitely time well spent.